oscar-system/GAP_pkg/GAP_pkg_curlinterface/README.md

 # GAP_pkg_curlinterface

-This is generated wrapper package for the GAP package curlInterface 2.3.1.
+This is a generated Julia wrapper package for the GAP package curlInterface 2.3.1.

 ## Issues